Art & fun

 Guggenheim Bilbao Museoa

-This is the end of your tour.
-The works in this itinerary are but a few examples of art with which you can have fun.
+We have come to the end of your tour.
+The works in this itinerary are but a few examples of art that viewers associate with joy.
 There are many more, of course.
-Just follow your own path around to spot others, and have fun with art!
+Just follow your own path around to spot others, and feel the joy of art!

 We hope you have enjoyed the experience.
 See you again soon!